pcwieka/hard_space_replacer_script/README.md

 param1 - input file path
-param2 - output file path (no need to create one manually) param3 - number, length of the word after which the non-breaking space is replaced
+param2 - output file path (no need to create one manually) param3 - number, length of the word after which the whitespace is replaced

 ```